tyoshilab/coffee-leaf-diseases-prediction-ml/README.md

 This README explains how to clone/pull this repository and obtain the dataset files `dataset/test_images_224.npy` and `dataset/train_images_224.npy` on Windows, macOS and Linux.

-Two common ways to distribute large dataset files are shown:
-- Git LFS (recommended for large files stored in the repo via LFS)
-- GitHub Releases (attach large files to a release; good when you want to avoid LFS quotas)

-Choose the method that matches how the files were published for this repo.

 ---

 ## Repository